Can You Shop at Costco without a Membership? Yes! Here are 5 Ways

 Nevertheless, there are some great deals to be had and once you’ve optimized your Costco routine, it can be frugal heaven.

 What if you don’t want to commit to a $55 membership and just want to see if a membership will be worth your while?
 It turns out there are a few under-the-radar ways to shop and buy from Costco, without a membership.
+Also, for those interested, I since have published a list of ways you can shop at Sam’s Club without a membership too!

 Is there a Free Costco Membership?